SoftwareAG/c8y-docs/content/predictive-analytics/anomaly-detection-bundle/anomaly-detection-using-iphone.md

     print("Training data written to " + TRAIN_DATA_FILE)

-The training data set we collected is packaged as *training_data.zip* under the data sub-folder of the attached *AnomalyDetectionDemo.zip*.
+The training data set we collected is packaged as *dataset_training_iphone.zip* under the data sub-folder of the attached *AnomalyDetectionDemo.zip*.

 #### Train the PMML model